 debugNot loaded by plugin (security)

-load, dofile, loadfileDisabled (no code loading)
+dofile, loadfileDisabled (no direct file loading)

 rawget, rawset, rawequalDisabled (sandbox integrity)